 At Harton Academy, students who have been identified as having SEND are fully integrated into mainstream classes in which they have full access to the National Curriculum and equal entitlement to all aspects of the school life.

-All students with SEND are integrated in tutorial arrangements, with mixed ability year group form classes.
+In pre-pandemic times, all students with SEND were integrated in tutorial arrangements, with mixed ability year group form classes.
+This will resume once we are able to.
 In curriculum areas, the grouping system varies with each year group.
 Student teaching groups are based on their ability levels with a designated SEND group in each year for those students with MLD.
-Students with SEND who are in lower ability banded classes have the opportunity to mix with the rest of the year group in P.E, technology and pastoral lessons.
+Students with SEND who are in lower ability banded classes have the opportunity to mix with the rest of the year group in P.E and technology lessons.

 We aim to give students of all abilities access to a balanced and broadly based curriculum, including the National Curriculum.
 The arrangements for this educational provision are a shared responsibility of all staff to ensure appropriate learning experiences are provided.